22r01a6672/Pretrained-Image-Classifier-to-Identify-Dog-Breeds/README.md

 ## Contributions Welcome
 Feel free to contribute to this project:
--If you find a bug or have a suggestion, Open an issue to let me know.
+- If you find a bug or have a suggestion, Open an issue to let me know.
--Want to improve the project?
+- Want to improve the project?
 Submit a pull request with a clear explanation of your changes.
 <br/><br/>

 ![Dog Image](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcRxTxyeu1HFzHNCgHJzgN_lJQ1bpIuzSGA3iQ&s)